Job Details for 4241 - Diet Technician

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class is responsible for assisting the dietitian in resident staffing by completing assessments, preparing and collecting data and data entry of MDS and care plans, planning and coordination of food service programs and menus for the Convalescent Center residents.
+An employee in this class is responsible for assisting the dietitian in resident staffing by completing assessments, preparing and collecting data and data entry of MDS and care plans, planning and coordination of food service programs and menus for the Care Center residents.
 General direction is received from the Dietitian Supervisor.

 ESSENTIAL DUTIES AND RESPONSIBILITIES